divblox/divblox.github.io/linux-deployment.md

 sudo mysql_secure_installation utility
 ```

-THe following options can be answered on the preference of the user, but here is what settings we used:
+The following options can be answered on the preference of the user, but here is what settings we used:

 1. Validate Password Plugin: NO
 2. Enter own password
+3. Confirm new password
-3. Remove Anonymous Users: YES
+4. Remove Anonymous Users: YES
-4. Disallow root login remotely: YES
+5. Disallow root login remotely: YES
-5. Remove Test Database and access to it: YES
+6. Remove Test Database and access to it: YES
-6. Reload Privilege Tables Now: YES
+7. Reload Privilege Tables Now: YES

 To ensure that the database server launches automatically even after a reboot: